Simulation of Cavitating Flows

 ../_images/source_term_scaling_diagram.png

 Source term scaling factor for controlling minimum simulation pressure.
 Scaling becomes active at user specified value of \(P_{min}\).
-User specified value \(F_{max}\) controls maximum scaling, while user specified exponent \(n\) adjusts the scaling profile.
+User specified value \(F_{max}\) sets the low-pressure scaling factor, while user specified exponent \(n\) adjusts the scaling profile.

 Source Term Scaling Parameters